-The EPQ is allocated 120 hours and students start their projects in Year 12 and finish them by Christmas Year 13.
-The project must be devised, planned and carried out by the student and approximately 90 hours are allocated to independent study, research and write up.
-The remaining time is spent developing skills needed to carry out the project.
-Seminars are organised to cover key areas.
+The EPQ is allocated 120 hours; students start their projects in Year 12 and finish them by October half term in Year 13.
+The project must be devised, planned and carried out by the student and approximately 90 hours are allocated to independent study, research and write-up.
+The remaining time is spent developing skills needed to carry out the project; taught skills sessions are delivered in Queen’s Baccalaureate classes to cover key areas.

-The EPQ is assessed by AQA at A2 Level.
-The taught element covers a range of topics including time management, evaluating sources, academic referencing and presentation skills and a day’s visit to Manchester University Library is undertaken with training geared to the EPQ.
-The EPQ is a taster for study at university and an opportunity to explore your passion or something that intrigues you.
+The EPQ is a highly academic qualification which is rigorously assessed by AQA at A2 Level.
+The taught element covers a range of topics including time management, evaluating sources, academic referencing and presentation skills and assessment will cover all of these topics through targeted assessment objectives.
+The EPQ is a taster for study at third level and is recognised by academic institutions as an indicator of a student's ability to take responsibility for managing their own work.

 Independent study like this is an adventure and you may come to very different conclusions to the ones you anticipated at the outset.
 At the heart of this project is your response: your problem-solving skills, your evaluation of the evidence and your performance.

-Your supervisor is there to guide and support rather than direct.
+Your supervisor is there to guide and support rather than direct; EPQ is a self-directed qualification that encourages motivation, a strong work ethic and confidence in your own judgement.

 At Queen’s we have an excellent success rate of A*/A grades for girls choosing to undertake the EPQ.